 The 50 Best Things To Do in Bangkok

-Home to around 15,000 stalls, the Chatuchak Weekend Market is one of the world’s largest markets, with an incredible array of goods for sale: tire-sized ammonite fossils, marmoset monkeys, male genitalia-shaped soaps, exquisite antiques, and tons more.
+Home to around 15,000 stalls, the Chatuchak Weekend Market is one Bangkok’s best markets and of the world’s largest, with an incredible array of goods for sale: tire-sized ammonite fossils, marmoset monkeys, male genitalia-shaped soaps, exquisite antiques, and tons more.
 Put on something light, slather sunscreen, wear comfortable shoes, and carry your backpack on the front.
 It’s good to get here early at around 10 am to beat the heat and the crowds.
 Enter via MRT Kamphaeng Phet (which opens out directly onto the market), turn right and walk for a short stretch until you reach entrance 1.
 Get a map from the tourist center here and then explore the sections that interest you, using the clock tower at the center for reference.
 If you see something you like, buy it – you’ll have so much ground to cover that it’s unlikely you’ll track back or even find the same stall again.
 If the heat gets to you, shop in air-conditioned comfort at JJ Plaza next door.
 Local food courts in the area include one at Bangkok’s best fresh market, the Or Tor Kor Market and the 100% vegetarian Chamlong’s Asoke food court.
 Tips: Negotiate bulk prices when buying a lot of souvenirs.
 This site becomes a plant market on specific weekdays and is worth a visit for the phenomenal variety of exotic plants and seeds available.

 BTS Mo chit (Exit 1).
 MRT Kamphaeng Phet (Exit 2).